Trinity TESOL Certificate course

 Q: I don't live in Bristol.
 Can you help me with accommodation?

-A: Of course, we have about 50 host families in Bristol and can easily arrange half-board accommodation for £135 a week or self-catering for £115.
-Contact us for details.
+A: Of course.
+We have about 50 host families in Bristol and can easily arrange half-board accommodation for £135 a week or self-catering for £115.
+Please contact us for details.

 Q: Will I be able to continue with my part-time job during the course?